florimondmanca/arel/README.md

 You probably only want to enable hot reload when running in some kind of debug mode.

-For example, if using Starlette, you can conditionally enable hot reload when the `DEBUG` environment variable is set, like so...
+For example, when using Starlette, you can conditionally enable hot reload when the `DEBUG` environment variable is set, like so...

 ```python
 import arel